zxbodya/router1-react/readme.md

 ## Router1 React

-Components to use `router1` library in your react js application.
+Components to use [https://github.com/zxbodya/router1](router1) library in react js application.

 ### RouterContext

-Used to pass `router` context variable when rendering.
+Used to pass `router` context variable into components when rendering.

 can be used as following: